395t/review-assignments/_summaries/katharopoulos2020lineartransformer_2.md

 The above attention function has computation cost of O(N) where N is the sequence length.
 It's memory footprint is also lower as the the summation terms can be reused for every query (associative property of matrices).
 Hence we don't need to store the full attention matrix making it's memory complexity O(N).
 The authors state that for small sequences the below feature map, phi(x), was used and shown to perform on par to the full traditional transformer.

 They further change the masking function to span until the i-th position of the query instead of the whole sequence (i.e. all N inputs).
 They called this "causal" masking.
 They further show how their formulation of a transformer with causal masking can be understood as an RNN.
+It effectively combines the best of both worlds with faster training and faster inference times.

 ![causal masking](./katharopoulos2020lineartransformer_2d.png)